sarah-forrest/cms_enrollment_data/cms_enrollment.md

 ```

 The functions and code blocks below create time series datasets for MAP
-and MA D-SNP plans by Region (NYC, NYC Metro Area, NYS) and adjust the
+and MA D-SNP plans by Region (NYC, NYC Metro Area, NYS) and adjusts the
 column names:

 ``` r